amarabuco/text2series/README.md

 # text2series
-Multimodal Forecasting of Time Series
+Multimodal Forecasting of Time Series with text and tabular data